 Coronavirus and your wellbeing

 You might be worried about coronavirus and how it could affect your life.
 This may include not being able to train with a group, being asked to stay at home or avoid other people.
 This might feel difficult or stressful.
 But there are lots of things you can try that could help your wellbeing.
-Click here for guidance from our friends at Mind, the Mental Health Charity about coronavirus and your wellbeing.
+Access guidance from Mind, the Mental Health Charity about coronavirus and your wellbeing.